hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

 .. note::

-    Signals saved as nxs by this plugin can be loaded normally and the original_metadata, signal data, axes, metadata and learning_results will be restored.
+    Signals saved as ``.nxs`` by this plugin can be loaded normally and the original_metadata, signal data, axes, metadata and learning_results will be restored.
 Model information is not currently stored.
     Nexus does not store how the data should be displayed.